aj2075/Azure-WebAPI-AAD-Authentication/README.md

 **2 Prepare the local git for the Web App you created

+   1. Click on Deployment Center > Local Git > Continue > App Service Kudu build server >continue > finish

    1. Create deployment credentials for your Web App.
-Go to
+Go to your Web App > Click on Deployment Center > Click on Deployment Credentials     > User Cedentials > Enter a user name and password and click on save.
+   1. Select the build server

 ## 3.Enable Azure AD authentication for the Web API